landislab/landislab.github.io/home/index.md

 # News

+*06 Jan 2021*<br> We're hiring for a postdoc in computational phylogenetics.
+Application reviews begin 01 Feb 2021.
+Apply [here](https://bit.ly/3hJnoiJ)!

+*01 Jan 2021*<br> Our Viburnum work featured on the [cover](https://academic.oup.com/sysbio/issue/70/1) of this year's first issue of Systematic Biology!

+*24 Nov 2020*<br> The NSF funded our grant to model how plant lineages radiated throughout the Hawaiian archipelago!
+Work is in collaboration with Felipe Zapata (UCLA), Nina Ronsted (NTBG Hawaii), Warren Wagner (Smithsonian), Bruce Baldwin (UC Berkeley), and Will Freyman (23andMe).

 *27 May 2020*<br>
 A second [new paper](https://doi.org/10.1093/sysbio/syaa045) in Systematic Biology by Michael and Yale colleagues was accepted, which introduces an inference framework to model how lineages shift among paleobiomes, also investigating the evolution of <i>Viburnum</i>.